Zekimar/Assembly/Project 1/README.txt

-This project is intended for a special version of MIPS designed specifically for the course.
+This project is intended for a special version of MIPS designed specifically for the course, using the Keypad and LED Display Simluator.

 found here:
 http://pitt.edu/~jfb42/archive/cs0447/